pulp/pulp/docs/bugs-features.rst

 =========================

 Bugs and feature requests for :term:`pulpcore` are tracked with `Redmine
 <https://pulp.plan.io/projects/pulp/issues/>`_.
-Please see the :ref:`plugin-table` for trackers for
+Please see the `plugin table
-each plugin.
+<https://pulpproject.org/pulp-3-plugins/>`_ for trackers for each plugin.

 .. _issue-writing: